tyrtyrych/BeginningJavaScript/06-arrays/readme.md

     }

-We can use this feature to write a function that prints all of the elements of the array by using a for loop to iterate over all of its indices.
+We can use this feature to write a function that prints all of the elements of the array by using a _for_-loop to iterate over all of its indices.

     var printEachElement = function (list) {
         var index;